zaid-issa/credit-card-fraud/README.md.txt

 [Credit Card Fraud Detection Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud)

 ## Results
 All plots and analysis are displayed directly inside the Notebook.
+The model performance improved by handling the dataset imbalance with **SMOTE** and **balanced class weights**.

 ## Author
-[zaid karem issa]
+Zaid Karem Issa